Help provided by charities and other organisations

 Dignity also provides lifestyle support programs, including:

-- a food relief service that stocks the kitchens of those at risk of homelessness, as well as provide home-cooked meals
+- a food relief service that stocks the kitchens of those at risk of homelessness, as well as provides home-cooked meals